dotnet/AspNetCore.Docs/aspnetcore/fundamentals/websockets.md

 ### Send and receive messages

 The `AcceptWebSocketAsync` method upgrades the TCP connection to a WebSocket connection and provides a [WebSocket](/dotnet/core/api/system.net.websockets.websocket) object.
-Use the WebSocket object to send and receive messages.
+Use the `WebSocket` object to send and receive messages.

 The code shown earlier that accepts the WebSocket request passes the `WebSocket` object to an `Echo` method.
 The code receives a message and immediately sends back the same message.
 Messages are sent and received in a loop until the client closes the connection:

 [!code-csharp[](websockets/sample/Startup.cs?name=Echo)]

 When accepting the WebSocket connection before beginning the loop, the middleware pipeline ends.
 Upon closing the socket, the pipeline unwinds.
-That is, the request stops moving forward in the pipeline when the WebSocket is accepted, just as it would when an MVC action it hit.
+That is, the request stops moving forward in the pipeline when the WebSocket is accepted.
 When the loop is finished and the socket is closed, the request proceeds back up the pipeline.

 ## IIS/IIS Express support

-Windows Server 2012 or later and Windows 8 or later with IIS/IIS Express 8 or later has support for the WebSocket Protocol.
+Windows Server 2012 or later and Windows 8 or later with IIS/IIS Express 8 or later has support for the WebSocket protocol.

-To enable support for the WebSocket Protocol on Windows Server 2012 or later:
+To enable support for the WebSocket protocol on Windows Server 2012 or later:

 1. Use the **Add Roles and Features** wizard from the **Manage** menu or the link in **Server Manager**.
 1. Select **Role-based or Feature-based Installation**.
 Select **Next**.